-The U.S. Food and Drug Administration has licensed Gardasil, and proclaims it is safe and recommended for girls as young as nine years old, to reduce against some, not all, types of HPV, which stands for Human Papillomavirus.
+The U.S. Food and Drug Administration has licensed Gardasil and proclaims it is safe and recommended for girls as young as nine years old, to protect against some, not all, types of HPV, which stands for Human Papillomavirus.

 2. What is Human Papillomavirus (HPV)?

 HPV is the name of a group of viruses that includes more than 100 different types.
 More than 30 of these viruses, according to the FDA, can be passed from one person to another through sexual contact.
 For most women, the body's own defense system will clear the virus, and they don't develop health problems.
 However, some types, according to officials, can cause cervical cancer or abnormal cells in the lining of the cervix that can sometimes progress to cancer.
 Other types are a major cause of genital warts.

 3. Gardasil Only Protects Against 4 out of 100 Types of HPV

 Even though there are more than 100 different types of HPV, the Gardasil vaccine only protects against 4 types.
 Only 2 of those types have been linked to possibly causing or leading to cervical cancer.
 Gardasil is intended only for HPV types 6, 11, 16 and 18.